Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Reithi24/README.md

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
 Testing in Software Engineering:

+Explain the concept of modularity in software design

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?
 Version Control Systems:
+1. Unit testing-This is level involves testing individual units of code in isolation to ensure they perform as expected.
+2. Integration testing-it checks the interation between different modules of the software.
+3. System testing-It evaluates the behavior of the entire system as a whole.
+4. Acceptance testing-It involves testing the software from end users perspective to ensures it meets their needs and expections.

+   Why is testing crucial in software development?Version Control Systems:
+   1. It helps to identify and bugs in the software allowing developers fix them before they impact users
+   2. It ensures the software meets specified requirements and quality standards.
+   3. Testing helps mitigate risks associated with software development.
+   4. Testing helps in improving customers satisfactions
+   5. Testing helps to identify and address vulnerabilities in the software reducing the risk of security breaches.

 What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.
 Software Project Management: